-Donor Horse blood is collected from prescreened donor animals that are maintained in controlled herds.
-The whole blood is processed to produce a Donor Horse Serum product that is frozen and shipped to Biologos for filtration and packaging.
+Biologos offers standard and customized serum that is collected from prescreened donor animals that are maintained in controlled herds.
+The whole blood is processed to produce a Donor Horse Serum product that is frozen and shipped to Biologos for preparation, testing, and packaging.

-Approved lots of raw Donor Horse Serum are thawed under controlled conditions and sterile filtered by a process that uses a series of filters in descending pore size, utilizing 0.2µm filters for the final filtration step.
-Filling takes place in a laminar flow hood certified to maintain ISO Class 5 conditions.
+This process begins with the serum being thawed under controlled conditions and sterile filtered.
+Sterile filtration involves the serums being filtered through a series of filters in descending pore size, utilizing 0.2 micron filters for the final filtration step.
+Filling takes place in a laminar flow hood and a certified clean room to maintain ISO Class 5 conditions.
 The Donor Horse Serum is aseptically dispensed into gamma irradiated, sterile PETG or HDPE bottles and LDPE bioprocess bags (20-100 liter capacity).
-Filled containers are immediately labeled and frozen, and then maintained at temperatures less than -5°C to preserve the product quality.
+Filled containers are then labeled, frozen, and maintained at temperatures less than -5°C to preserve the product quality.

 Donor Horse Serum is shipped frozen by truck or next day air in insulated containers packed with dry ice.